 |Current arbitrator appointments:||30 (of which 22 are as sole or chair)|

-This firm was born of a 2012 merger between the UK-headquartered international firm Herbert Smith and one of the “Big Six” Australian law firms, Freehills.
-Of the two, Herbert Smith was the better known for international arbitration, though Freehills has added more energy and natural resources expertise into the mix.
+This firm was born of a 2012 merger between Freehills, one of the “Big Six” Australian law firms, and London-based Herbert Smith.
+Of the two, the latter was the better known for international arbitration, though Freehills has added more energy and natural resources expertise into the mix.

 Herbert Smith was unique among London firms in that it initially built its reputation through dispute resolution.
 The firm pioneered the idea that a solicitor could offer value when most others simply farmed cases out to the English Bar.
 When it became clear that international arbitration was on the rise, the firm went out and recruited one of the few UK lawyers with a name in the field: Julian Lew (now QC), who joined from Coudert Brothers.